Installing the Management Console

 To deploy the trial version, after downloading the appropriate zip archive file for your Windows, Mac, or Linux platform, all you need to do is extract the contents of the zip file and start Mule.
 Then, log in to the console by pointing your browser to this URL:

-(For instructions on running Mule for the first tie, see Downloading and Launching Mule ESB.)
+(For instructions on setting up Mule for the first time, see Downloading Mule ESB.)

 To use Mule Management Console for stress testing or in a production environment, download the necessary file from MuleSoft’s customer portal and deploy the console application on an application server, such as Tomcat.